md-zaman/aws/saa-cert-notes.md

 ### CloudFront Functions & Lambda@Edge Use Cases
     - Website security and Privacy
     - Dynamic Web Application at the Edge
-    - Search Enginer Optimisation (SEO)
+    - Search Engine Optimisation (SEO)
     - Intelligently Route Across Origins and Data Centres
     - Bot Mitigation at the Edge
     - Real-time Image Transformation